 Prices are also often cheaper in lower-income neighborhoods.
 A national study of a representative sample of tobacco retailers across the United States found that the average price for the cheapest pack of cigarettes was $0.22 cheaper in neighborhoods with the lowest median household income compared to neighborhoods with the highest median household income.

 For more information on retailer density in low-income communities check out the following:

-Learn more about the tobacco industry’s targeting of Black communities through advertising:
+Learn more about the tobacco industry’s targeting of Black communities:

 Learn more about the tobacco industry’s targeting of LGBTQ communities through advertising:

 The tobacco industry also has a history of targeting people with mental illness.
-In San Francisco, a study found that tobacco retailer density was twice as high near where smokers with Serious Mental Illness (SMI) lived than near where other members of the general population lived.
+In San Francisco, a study found that tobacco retailer density was twice as high near where people who smoke and have a Serious Mental Illness (SMI) lived than near where other members of the general population lived.
 For individuals with SMI, living near a greater number of tobacco retailers was also associated with having greater nicotine dependence and lower readiness to quit.
-This density may be a factor in the disparate rates in smoking between individuals with SMI, 36% of whom smoke compared to 21% of individuals without a mental illness.
+This density may be a factor in the disparate rates in smoking between individuals with serious psychological distress, 35.8% of whom smoke compared to 14.7% of individuals without a mental illness.

 Learn more about the tobacco industry’s targeting of individuals struggling with mental health communities through advertising: